yairgilady/applied_statistics_course/README.md

 ### instruction:
-In this repository We added six jupyter notebooks, each corresponding with every lecutre (the two lectures of bayesians analisys is combined into one).
+In this repository We added six jupyter notebooks, each corresponding with every lecture (the two lectures of bayesians analisys is combined into one).
+You can open it on your machine (prefferably in juypter lab) and look at our results.